 Before graduating in 2010 from Starr King School for the Ministry’s Master of Arts in Social Change (MASC) program, Tyson solidified his vision to cultivate just, equitable, accessible, and regenerative communities – where power is dispersed, where agency is exercised, where informed consent is the status quo.

-Through staff, board, contractor, and volunteer positions and partnerships with local to international institutions, Tyson refined his vision and methods in a wide variety of settings, from corporate and nonprofit organizations to small group and one-on-one coaching.
+Through staff, board, contractor, and advisory positions with organizations from the local to international scale, Tyson refined his vision and methods in a wide variety of settings, from corporate and nonprofit organizations to small group and one-on-one coaching.

-Tyson’s writing has been published in St. Petersburg Times, The Fuse, Seeds of Peace, Turning Wheel, and Tikkun.
+Tyson’s writing has been published in Perspectives, Seeds of Peace, St. Petersburg Times, The Fuse, Turning Wheel, and Tikkun.

-In addition to his professional work, Tyson is a passionate Kado practitioner, avid science fiction reader, and continual learner.
-He lives in Fresno, CA with his spouse and their elderly Italian Greyhound.
+In addition to his professional work, Tyson is a dedicated Kado practitioner, avid science fiction reader, and continual learner.
+He lives on sandy loam land in the unceded, ancestral terrain of the Yokuts, within the municipality of Fresno, CA with his spouse and their lionhead rabbits.